-A tampon getting stuck in the vaginal canal is usually a result of carelessness.
-In most cases, it happens if you insert a new tampon before removing the old one or have an intercourse with a tampon on.
-Both these mistakes can lead to the tampon getting pushed further up the vaginal canal, making it difficult to locate while removal.
+Tampon stuck in the vaginal canal is usually a result of carelessness.
+In most cases, it happens if you insert a new tampon before removing the old one or have intercourse with a tampon on.
+Both these mistakes can lead to the tampon getting pushed further up the vaginal canal, making it difficult to locate while tampon removal.
 Additionally, if you leave the tampon in for too long, it can swell up too much, making it difficult to remove.
 Another reason why your tampon is stuck could be that the string at the end of the tampon is too short or broken.
-This can make it difficult to pull the tampon out.
+This can make it difficult during tampon removal.

 Can A Tampon Get Lost In Your Vagina?

 Before we understand how to remove a tampon stuck inside, we’ve got to give you some reassurance first.
 Yes, a tampon can get stuck inside the vagina.
 However, there’s absolutely no possibility of it getting lost in there.
 That’s because your vagina is a closed space with an opening on the lower end and a round muscle (cervix) on the upper end.
 There is no way that a tampon can permeate through or pass through the tiny opening of the cervix and get lost inside the reproductive tract.
-So don’t panic and concentrate on taking measures to remove it safely.
+So don’t panic and concentrate on taking measures on how to remove a stuck tampon!

 How To Remove A Tampon Stuck Inside?

 Folks, it’s important to remove a stuck tampon due to the risk of toxic shock syndrome (TSS) involved.
 For the unversed, TSS is fatal.
-It is caused when the bacteria living on the skin’s surface release toxins into the bloodstream and can lead to instant death.
-So here’s what you should do to remove a stuck tampon:
+It is caused when the bacteria living on the skin’s surface release toxins into the bloodstream which can lead to instant death.
+So how to remove tampon?
+Here’s how you can do it!

 Step 1: Remain Calm

 It is natural to feel stressed or panic when you can’t locate the tampon string or are unable to pull out the tampon.
 However, keeping calm is the key to removing it successfully.
 That’s because when you get anxious or stressed, you can contract or clench different muscles in your body.
-This may even lead to tightening of muscles around the vagina, making it even more difficult for you to get your tampon out.
+This may even lead to tightening of muscles around the vagina, making it even more difficult for the tampon removal.